GRAND VOYAGE ITALY

 • If you invest in expensive, high quality Extra Virgin Olive Oils, don't buy more than you can use within six months.
 An olive oil producer I spoke to in Tuscany told me that one year is the absolute limit olive oil will remain "fresh" (and that's only if it's stored properly... more on that in a second).

 • Consider buying Unfiltered, Organic Extra Virgin Olive Oil.
-This is the type of oil I saw and tasted in Italy that really impressed me.
-It tends to look cloudy because the particulates produced in the first, cold pressing are left in--tremendous, complex flavors, along with added health components.
+This is the type of oil that really impressed me in Italy.
+It tends to look cloudy because the particulates produced in the first, cold pressing are left in.
+I shake it before using.
+This offers tremendous, complex flavors, along with added health components.
 Use unfiltered oils directly on foods, salads, drizzled on bruschetta, cheese, etc. Some argue that removing the small particles (by either filtering or centrifuge) extend the life of the oil in storage.
 If you buy only what you need for short periods of time, this isn't an issue.
+I tend to buy an imported private label unfiltered EVO from a local Italian specialty shop which lasts a month or two for salads, bruschetta and pizza.

 • Try shopping for high quality Extra Virgin Olive Oils online.
 Even Amazon has many artisan oils on their site.
 Or Google for them and see what pops up.
 I'll put some links at the end of this article.